GraspXL: Generating Grasping Motions for Diverse Objects at Scale: Experiments

 \subsection{Generalization}

 \myparagraph{Generalization to Large-scale Object Dataset} Our method's scalability was tested using the large Objaverse~\cite{objaverse} dataset, resulting in a test set of over half a million objects of three different sizes: small, medium and large (refer to \suppl for preprocessing details).
-Performance on this set, as detailed in \refTab{tab:universal}, is comparable to our ShapeNet results, underscoring our method's ability to scale.
+Performance on this set, as detailed in \reftab{tab:universal}, is comparable to our ShapeNet results, underscoring our method's ability to scale.
 Specifically, medium-sized objects offer optimal grasping success.
 Smaller objects enable higher success rates and more accurate grasp positioning but suffer from larger heading direction and wrist rotation errors, as smaller objects are easier to grasp but also easier to rotate in hand.
 Overall, our method consistently shows excellent performance across different object sizes, confirming its effectiveness for varying scales.
+The generated grasping motions of different hands are released for further research.

 \myparagraph{Generalization to Reconstructed and Generated Objects} Our method not only synthesizes grasping motions for standard 3D assets \cite{objaverse,partnet2019,shapenet2015} but also effectively handles reconstructed and generated objects, expanding its usability.
-We evaluated its performance on objects reconstructed via HOLD~\cite{fan2024hold} and those generated by DreamFusion~\cite{poole2022dreamfusion}.
+We evaluated its performance on objects reconstructed via HOLD~\cite{fan2024hold} and objects generated by DreamFusion~\cite{poole2022dreamfusion}.
 We analyzed the average performance for each object across 25 random sets of motion objectives, with findings detailed in \reftab{tab:recon}.
-The results are presented in \reftab{tab:recon}.
 Despite the objects being novel and containing severe artifacts (see the Rubik's Cube in \reffig{fig:overview}), our method maintains similar performance across all metrics compared to other experiments.
-Notably, the performance of reconstructed HO3D objects is similar with the performance on ground-truth objects.
+Notably, the performance of objects reconstructed from HO3D~\cite{hampali2020ho3d} is similar with the performance of ground-truth objects.
 This shows our method's robustness towards reconstruction noise in object meshes.
-Please refer to the \suppl for a more detailed explanation of the setting.
+Please refer to the \suppl for a more detailed setting explanation.